programminghistorian/ph-submissions/README.md

 # ph-submissions

-If you want to propose a lesson, please contact [an editor that you would like to work with](http://programminghistorian.org/project-team)  or feel free to touch base with [Sarah Melton](mailto:sarah.melton1@gmail.com).
+If you want to propose a lesson, please contact [an editor that you would like to work with](http://programminghistorian.org/project-team)  or feel free to touch base with [Alex Wermer-Colan](mailto:alwermercolan@gmail.com).
 We are more than happy to walk you through the process.

 # For Contributors